 Students are encouraged to create a personal environment through their room decorations.
 Some standards, however, must be observed: Permanent changes to the room or common area are not allowed without permission.
 This includes painting, wallpapering, changing fixtures, etc. Only small pins should be used to put up posters and pictures, no tape or sticky substances of any type.
 No nails or screws of any type may be used.
-Nothing should be displayed in rooms or the windows of rooms that contradicts the standards of the university.
+Nothing should be displayed in rooms or the windows of rooms that contradict the standards of the university.
 This includes, but is not limited to drug or alcohol paraphernalia and pictures of scantily clad individuals.
 Road signs of any type are not allowed in the residences.
 (University officials reserve the right to define what is appropriate).

-In August students may check into housing the Saturday and Sunday before the first day of class and for spring semester the Sunday before the first day of class.
+In August students may check into housing the Saturday and Sunday before the first day of class and for the spring semester the Sunday before the first day of class.
 The Residence Life/Housing Office may authorize select students to check into housing early.
 Essential student workers, athletes in season (whose official training begins prior to the beginning of the semester), and approved student leaders may check into housing early providing their supervisor officially notifies the Residence Life and Housing Office in writing.
 Additional housing fees for essential student workers will be applied to the student’s account.
 Students approved to move in early are permitted to move in the day before their official training or work begins and no earlier.
 Because the Residence Life and Housing staff will be in training prior to the start of school, set times for check-in will be determined and students must check-in during those set times.
 All early arrival students must follow strict behavioral guidelines and sign an early arrival contract before checking into housing and receiving their room key.

 For safety reasons, extension cords are not allowed.
 However, UL-rated power strips with built-in circuit breakers are an acceptable alternative.
 The Fresno Fire Department does not allow microwaves, refrigerators or any other heavy appliance to be plugged into a power strip.
-Microwaves, refrigerators or other heavy appliance must be plugged directly into the wall outlet.
+Microwaves, refrigerators or other heavy appliances must be plugged directly into the wall outlet.

 Fire Safety Equipment

 Campus fire safety equipment is an important, life-saving necessity.
 Individuals who tamper with fire safety equipment place themselves and the campus community at risk.
-Tampering with any smoke detector, fire alarm, fire extinguisher, fire safety map/signs, fire access key or fire exit is strictly prohibited.
+Tampering with any smoke detector, fire alarm, fire extinguisher, fire safety map/signs, a fire access key, or fire exit is strictly prohibited.
 Any person found responsible for tampering with fire safety equipment will be fined $50 in addition to any repair or replacement costs.
 If the person responsible is not identified, the fine and repair/replacement cost will be distributed between all members of the living area.